Penn State student killed in SUV rollover on Atherton

 One Penn State student is dead after a single-vehicle rollover crash on North Atherton Street, Ferguson Township police said late Friday afternoon.

-Police said the Nissan Pathfinder was turning left onto northbound Atherton from Blue Course Drive about 4:30 p.m. when it took the turn too wide, lost control and rolled over.
+Police said the Nissan Pathfinder was turning left onto northbound Atherton from Blue Course Drive at about 4:30 p.m. when it took the turn too wide, lost control and rolled over.

-Police said the man, who was the passenger, died at the scene after being partially ejected from the vehicle.
-It was not immediately known if the driver was injured.
+Police said the passenger, a man, died at the scene after being partially ejected from the vehicle.
+The 21-year-old driver, Tyler Fasig, was not injured.

 Investigators suspect that the crash is alcohol related, according to Sgt.
 Chris Albright.